KxSystems/embedPy/README.md

 ```

-#### Setting attributes/properties
+#### Setting attributes and properties

-Given `obj`, an `embedPy` object representing a Python object, we can set an attribute/property directly using
+Given `obj`, an `embedPy` object representing a Python object, we can set an attribute or property directly using
 ```q
 obj[:;`attr;val]  / equivalent to obj.attr=val in Python
 ```